-Staff offices are located in the John Hume building and in the Education House building, both of which are located on the North Campus.
+Staff offices are located on the Second and Third Floors of the John Hume Building and in Education House, both of which are located on the North Campus.
 Ms. Caroline Edwards is responsible for the administration of the undergraduate and MSc degrees.
 Students may call to the Departmental Office concerning any matter on Monday to Thursday: 10.00 to 11.30 and 14.30 to 16.00.
 You may also contact the office by telephone 01-708 4765.

 The office is closed all day Friday.